sdkAkahay/trustedge/README.md

 > **Disclaimer:** Your use of these services, products, and software is limited to non-commercial use cases only, which includes usage for evaluation purposes prior to purchase.
 Commercial usage in a production environment requires the purchase of an associated entitlement.

-TrustEdge is a standalone executable that can run as both an **agent** for devices managed through [DigiCert<sup>®</sup> Device Trust Manager](https://www.digicert.com/device-trust-manager) and as a standalone **command line** tool for performing common security tasks on a device, such as generating keys and submitting a certificate signing request (CSR) to a certificate authority (CA).
+TrustEdge is a standalone executable that can run as both an **agent** for devices managed through [DigiCert<sup>®</sup> Device Trust Manager](https://www.digicert.com/device-trust-manager) or as a standalone **command line** tool for performing common security tasks on a device, such as generating keys and submitting a certificate signing request (CSR) to a certificate authority (CA).
 TrustEdge is built using [DigiCert<sup>®</sup> TrustCore SDK](https://www.digicert.com/iot/trustcore-sdk).

 ## Agent mode